After This Is America, the BBC's timing with Donald Glover's Atlanta couldn't be more perfect

 In episode two, as Earn sits in a communal cell in a police office awaiting bail, a man in a hospital gown, with evident mental health issues, enrages a white guard after spraying him with toilet water.
 The cop reacts mercilessly, beating and restraining him as he screams in agony.
 The other detainees look on with reluctant acceptance.
 It’s a harrowing moment that reminds us that the community in which these characters live is riddled with problems, all stemming from the disadvantaged position of being born black in the United States.

-In many ways, Atlanta does what hip-hop has been doing for decades: speak predominantly to black culture, and rather incredibly, do so without alienating a white audience.
+In many ways, Atlanta does what hip-hop has been doing for decades: speaks predominantly to black culture, and rather incredibly, it does so without alienating the white portion of its audience.
 Hip-hop is heavily employed, too, both in the show’s soundtrack (rap songs from the likes of Yo Gotti, 2 Chainz and Future open and close each episode) and plot.
 In a surreal episode typical of the show, a character called Justin Bieber shows up – but in the form of a cocky black rapper (he’s a pain in the arse, too).

-The series seems to be urging white audiences to confront the reality of the racial situation in the USA – addressing, with a shrug of acquiescence, systemic racism that has left the black community in Atlanta with a dearth of options for evading poverty, and the same kind of liberal elite racism that Jordan Peele addressed in last year’s Get Out.
+The series seems to be urging white viewers to confront the reality of the race situation in the USA – addressing, with a shrug of acquiescence, systemic racism that has left the black community in Atlanta with a dearth of options for evading poverty, and the same kind of liberal elite racism that Jordan Peele addressed in last year’s Get Out.

 In 2018, as Hollywood looks as if it’s beginning to take black art seriously – the success of Marvel’s Black Panther has been hailed as a watershed moment by some, though I’m not sure Glover will be counting his chickens – this show (filmed back in early 2016), feels groundbreaking.
 And while This Is America may have made a bigger splash than anything Glover has done before, don’t be surprised if Atlanta has a greater influence as its second and expected third season come around.